 How to Cure Salmon Eggs

-In my opinion, cured Salmon roe is the best bait you can use for Salmon (and many other species).
+In my opinion, cured Salmon roe is the best bait you can use for Salmon and Trout (and many other species).
 Chum Salmon roe is my favorite to use because of the size of the eggs and skeins.
-This How To Tip is captured in the video but I’ve also included the same steps with screen captures below.
+This tip page walks through the entire process I use to cure and store my Salmon eggs.

 Layout Skeins on a paper towel.
 Also recommend putting newspaper or something else under the paper towel as blood/moisture will soak through.